rogerbeecham/connected-bikeability-london/validate-scores.md

 sense, it is necessary to account for at least some of this confounding context.

-We set up a regression model exploring how trip morning trip counts in the LCHS (outcome) varies with bikeability, net of *demand* (derived from Census 2011 travel-to-work data), *service pressure* (estimated from bikeshare station occupancy data), whether an OD pair involves a key *hub* docking station and also a random intercept term on *destination* village to reflect the fact that the pattern of trip frequencies will also vary systematically on the destination village (\`workplace’).
+We set up a regression model exploring how morning trip counts in the LCHS (outcome) varies with bikeability, net of *demand* (derived from Census 2011 travel-to-work data), *service pressure* (estimated from bikeshare station occupancy data), whether an OD pair involves a key *hub* docking station and also a random intercept term on *destination* village to reflect the fact that the pattern of trip frequencies will also vary systematically on the destination village (‘workplace’).

-Later in the document we use OD maps ([Wood et al. 2010](https://www.tandfonline.com/doi/abs/10.1179/000870410X12658023467367)) to validate and explore patterns of bikeability visually – in the context of London’s dedicated cycling infrastructure.
+Later in the document we use OD maps ([Wood et al. 2010](https://www.tandfonline.com/doi/abs/10.1179/000870410X12658023467367)) to validate and explore patterns of bikeability visually and in the context of London’s dedicated cycling infrastructure.

 Please cite: